muhai-project/marl_language_games/README.md

 ## Unit tests

 This repository provides unit tests (with pytest) for the `emrl` package in the `tests/` folder.
 The conda environment associated with the `environment.yml` installs `pytest` and `coverage`.
-The tests can be ran with `pytest --cov-config=setup.cfg` in the command-line.
+The tests can be run with `pytest --cov-config=setup.cfg` in the command-line.
 Afterwards, a code coverage report is available in `htmlcov`.